Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 ## Protocol Stack

-The OPTIGA™ is an I2C slave device.
+The OPTIGA™ Trust M is an I2C slave device.
 The protocol stack from the physical up to the application layer is specified in [\[IFX\_I2C\]](#linkdc0f79b5_99c7_4adf_93f5_635fd8a124f4).
 The protocol is defined for point-to-point connection and a multi-layer approach with